Blackened Steak Cheesy Twisted Pasta Alfredo: 5 Secret Steps

 Step-by-Step Instructions: Mastering Your Blackened Steak Cheesy Twisted Pasta Alfredo!

-1. Prepare the Steak: Pat the New York strip steak dry with paper towels.
-This helps the blackening seasoning adhere and ensures a good sear.
+1. Prepare the steak: Pat the New York strip steak dry with paper towels.
+This helps the seasoning adhere and creates a better sear.

-2. Season the Steak: In a small bowl, combine the Cajun seasoning, smoked paprika, garlic powder, and onion powder.
-Generously rub the mixture all over the steak, pressing it into the surface.
+2. Combine the spices: In a small bowl, mix together the Cajun seasoning, smoked paprika, garlic powder, and onion powder.

-4. Sear the Steak: Heat 2 tablespoons of olive oil in a large cast-iron skillet over high heat until smoking hot.
-Carefully place the steak in the skillet and sear for 3-4 minutes per side, until a dark, crusty char forms.
+5. Sear the steak: Heat 2 tablespoons of olive oil in a large cast-iron skillet over high heat until smoking hot.
+Carefully place the steak in the skillet and sear for 3-4 minutes per side, or until a dark crust forms.

-5. Rest the Steak: Remove the steak from the skillet and let it rest for at least 10 minutes before slicing against the grain.
+6. Rest the steak: Remove the steak from the skillet and let it rest for at least 10 minutes before slicing.
+This allows the juices to redistribute, resulting in a more tender steak.

-6. Make the Alfredo Sauce: In the same skillet, melt the butter over medium heat.
-Add the minced garlic and cook for 1 minute, until fragrant.
+7. Make the Alfredo sauce: While the steak is resting, melt the butter in the same skillet over medium heat.
+Add the minced garlic and cook for about 1 minute, until fragrant.

-7. Add the Cream: Pour in the heavy cream and bring to a simmer.
-Reduce the heat to low and simmer for 5 minutes, stirring occasionally, until slightly thickened.
+8. Whisk in the cream: Gradually whisk in the heavy cream and bring to a simmer.
+Reduce the heat to low and simmer for 5-7 minutes, or until the sauce has thickened slightly.

-8. Incorporate the Cheese: Stir in the Parmesan cheese, Mozzarella cheese, and Asiago cheese until melted and smooth.
-Add the chicken broth and nutmeg, and season with salt and pepper to taste.
+9. Stir in the cheese: Stir in the Parmesan cheese, Mozzarella cheese, and Asiago cheese until melted and smooth.
+Add the chicken broth and nutmeg.
+Season with salt and pepper to taste.

 Tips for Unbeatable Success: Secrets From Our Kitchen